Émilie Foster

-Émilie Foster is a former Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
+Émilie Foster is an academic and former Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 She represented the electoral district of Charlevoix–Côte-de-Beaupré as a member of the Coalition Avenir Québec.
 She did not run for re-election in the Quebec 2022 provincial election.
+Foster is currently an associate professor of applied politics at Carleton University.